Connect with others who understand.

 • Yogurt

-Making smoothies and soups are popular ways to load up on healthy foods if you don’t feel like eating solid foods.
-Soups and smoothies are easy, versatile dishes to disguise nutritious foods like flaxseed meal, chia seeds, nut butters, beans, and vegetables to amplify wellness.
+If you don’t feel like eating solid food, smoothies and soups are great ways to pack in healthy foods.
+Soups and smoothies are easy to make and can incorporate nutritious foods like flaxseed meal, chia seeds, nut butters, beans, and vegetables.

-One MyLymphomaTeam member wrote: “Recently I started drinking smoothies with kale, and I have more energy and feel better.
+One MyLymphomaTeam member shared, “Recently, I started drinking smoothies with kale, and I have more energy and feel better.
 I make them myself with fruits and vegetables.”

 Members often share recipes for their favorite soups, which include: